 Expert DIY advice on how to replace a damaged exterior door threshold, including how to replace a threshold gasket.
 Includes step-by-step directions, helpful illustrations, and videos.

 A threshold at the base of an exterior door provides a weathertight transition between the interior floor and the exterior siding.
 Because of its location, it gets a lot of wear and tear—from both foot traffic and weather.
-As a result, repairs or complete replacement are sometimes necessary.

 Classic thresholds are made of durable hardwoods, such as oak.
 Newer options are extruded from aluminum.